Absence of positive eigenvalues of magnetic Schr\"odinger operators: Examples

 \begin{remark} A couple of comments are in order: \itemthm The example of Miller and Simon \cite{ms}, see Section \ref{ssec-miller-simon}, applies to two-dimensional Pauli operators as well.
 In particular, a quick inspection shows that if $B(r) = b_0\, r^{-1} + \mathcal{O}(r^{-2})$, then the spectrum of $P(A)$ is dense pure point in $[0, b_0^2)$ and absolutely continuous in $[b_0^2, \infty)$.
-Note that in this case Corollary \ref{cor-pauli} guarantees the absence of eigenvalues for $P(A)$ in the interval $(b_0^2, \infty)$, so this result is \emph{sharp}. \\[2pt] \itemthm Under the hypotheses of Corollary \ref{cor-pauli} the essential spectrum of $P(A)$ coincides with $[0,\infty)$, see Corollary \ref{cor-ess-free magnetic} below. \\[2pt] \itemthm Absence of positive eigenvalues of the Pauli operator in $\R^3$ will be treated elsewhere. \end{remark}
+Note that in this case Corollary \ref{cor-pauli} guarantees the absence of eigenvalues for $P(A)$ in the interval $(b_0^2, \infty)$, so this result is \emph{sharp}. \\[2pt] \itemthm Under the hypotheses of Corollary \ref{cor-pauli} the essential spectrum of $P(A)$ coincides with $[0,\infty)$, see Corollary \ref{cor-ess-free magnetic} below. \\[2pt] \itemthm Using the main results of our paper, one can significantly relax the regularity assumption on the magnetic field $B$.
+We leave this to the interested reader. \\[2pt] \itemthm Absence of positive eigenvalues of the Pauli operator in $\R^3$ will be treated elsewhere. \end{remark}

 The second application of Theorem \ref{thm-abs} concerns magnetic Dirac operators in $L^2(\R^2, \C^2)$ which in the standard representation have the form

 where $m$ is the mass of the particle.
 We have

 \begin{corollary} Let $B$ satisfy the assumptions of Corollary \ref{cor-pauli} and let $A\in L^2_{\rm loc}(\R^2)$ be such that ${\rm curl}\, A=B$.
 Then the Dirac operator $\mathbb{D}$ defined on $\mathcal{D}(P-A)$ has no eigenvalues in